Which courses are affected?

 · MA in Counselling

-The Postgraduate Certificate courses are part time and normally one year in duration, with current students due to complete their courses by October 2017.
+The Postgraduate Certificate courses are part time and normally one year in duration, with students completing their courses by October 2017.

-The Postgraduate Diploma is normally one year in duration, with current students due to complete by October 2017.
-Those current students who wish to do so and who meet the progression criteria, will be able to transfer onto the MA in Counselling and complete Year 2 of the MA in 2017/18.
+The Postgraduate Diploma is normally one year in duration, with students completing by October 2017.
+Those students who wished to do so and who meet the progression criteria, have transfered onto the MA in Counselling and complete Year 2 of the MA in 2017/18.

 The MA in Counselling is a two-year course.
-Current Year 1 students will be able to progress to Year 2 in 2017/18 and will complete their courses in October 2018.
-Current Year 2 students will complete by October 2017.
+Students have progressed to Year 2 in 2017/18 and will complete their course in October 2018.

 Why are the courses being withdrawn?

-The decision to withdraw the counselling courses was taken following a comprehensive review of the programme, which included the exploration of a number of options, none of which were judged to be viable.
+The decision to withdraw the counselling courses was taken following a comprehensive review of the programme, which included the exploration of a number of options.

 The decision to withdraw the counselling programme was not taken lightly and does not reflect a negative view of the value of counselling to the wider community.
 Rather it reflects the School of Education and Lifelong Learning’s need for greater alignment of its courses and a more coherent portfolio of activity centred on the teaching of Education theory and practice.

-We have written to all current students and held meetings with groups of students to explain what is happening and how they will be affected.
-All current students will be able to complete their courses.
+We wrote to all current students and held meetings with groups of students to explain what was happening and how they would be affected.
+All current students were able to complete their course.

-The counselling courses are separate from the UEA Counselling Service operated by Student Support Services.
-The UEA Counselling Service is not directly affected by this decision.
+The counselling courses were separate from the UEA Counselling Service operated by Student Support Services.
+The UEA Counselling Service was not directly affected by this decision.